Carter Hart bounces back, leads Flyers past Devils

 Hart entered Thursday with a 4.18 goals-against average and an .880 save percentage, but he was sharp most of the night, especially in the first two periods when the Devils outshot the Flyers 24-8.

-Nate Prosser scored in the first period while Michael Raffl and Claude Giroux scored in the opening 6:26 of the third as the Flyers used third-period offense to beat the Devils for the second straight game after scoring three times in the third Tuesday.
+Nate Prosser scored in the first period while Michael Raffl and Claude Giroux scored in the opening 6:26 of the third.
+The Flyers again used third-period offense to beat the Devils for the second straight game after scoring three times in the third Tuesday en route to a 5-3 victory.

-Scott Wedgewood made 14 saves in his fourth straight start for Blackwood.
+Scott Wedgewood made 14 saves in his fourth straight start in place of Blackwood.

 The Devils took a 1-0 lead 7:11 into the first when Severson's wrist shot from the left faceoff circle on a rush sailed over Hart's stick into the right side of the net.
 Philadelphia tied it a little over two minutes later when Prosser swooped around two defenders to the right side of the crease and jammed in a rebound of Erik Gustafsson's shot.